 Historical Marker Program

 In 1967, the newly-formed Metropolitan Historical Commission of Nashville and Davidson County initiated a historical marker program to commemorate significant people, places, and events in the city's past.
 Marker Number One, "Heaton's Station," was erected at Lock One Road in 1968.
 The marker program is now one of the Historical Commission's longest-running and most successful programs.
-At the end of 2017, 161 historical markers have been erected across the county.
+By the end of 2017, 161 historical markers have been erected across the county.
 A map of the historic markers can be found on the Metro Open Data Portal.

 The following guidelines are designed to assist individuals and organizations who wish to sponsor a historical marker through the Metropolitan Historical Commission's historical marker program.
 You may download a copy of the guidelines and use the attached documentation sheet to complete your application packet.

 The subject of any marker erected by the Metropolitan Historical Commission should be a person, place, structure, or event that has local importance and, wherever possible, significance in the broad pattern of Nashville and Tennessee history.
-Generally, the event, person, structure, or place, should have achieved historical significance fifty years or more ago.
+The event, person, structure, or place, should have achieved historical significance fifty years or more ago.
 Exceptions may be made by the Metro Historical Commission if the sponsoring party can show that it is of exceptional significance.